 UNCLASSIFIED (U)

 e.
 (U) Loss due to Exclusion, Deportation, or Removal: LPR status is terminated by the entry of an administrative order of exclusion, deportation, or removal.
 The termination of LPR status occurs by operation of law.

 f.
 (U) Loss by Reversion: Reversion terminates LPR status.
 Reversion is the process whereby an LPR can be adjusted to the status of a nonimmigrant to A, E, or G status.
 The LPR can prevent reversion by waiving all the rights and benefits of the nonimmigrant status.
-In such instances, DHS is without discretion and must effect a reversion when the LPR fails to exercise action to contest the reversion.
+In such instances, DHS is without discretion and must affect a reversion when the LPR fails to exercise action to contest the reversion.
 Thus, reversion is a change in LPR status that may be viewed as primarily driven by the operation of law.
 However, the LPR's intent is important, because the LPR can always prevent reversion by executing the statutory waiver of rights.

+UNCLASSIFIED (U)